 Intentionally inflicted injuries can derail your work and daily life.
 Get back on track with experienced personal legal representation.
 Call Joe today.

 Painful and debilitating injuries can make life seem unfair.
 You didn't ask for this to happen.
-In more than over 40 years of practicing personal injury law, we have emerged as a law firm with an unyielding dedication to our clients in a caring, honest, and ethical way, all the time remaining sensitive and attentive to the special personal needs of each individual.
+In more than 48 years of practicing personal injury law, we have emerged as a law firm with an unyielding dedication to our clients in a caring, honest, and ethical way, all the time remaining sensitive and attentive to the special personal needs of each individual.

 Call Joe now at 1-866-275-4563 or contact us via email.
 The initial consultation is free, and we don't get paid until you win.